-Jim Barker returned to the Toronto Argonauts as Head Coach in 2010, transforming a team that had won seven games in two years and led them back to the playoffs with 10 wins, including a berth in the 2010 Eastern Division Final.
-Barker and his staff reintroduced exciting football to the city of Toronto and made 2010 a year full of optimism and growth, and returning discipline to the locker room.
+Barker returned to the Toronto Argonauts as head coach in 2010 and transformed a team that had won seven games in two years and led them back to the playoffs with 10 wins, including a berth in the 2010 Eastern Final.
+Barker and his staff made 2010 a year full of optimism and growth.
 By season’s end, his roster boasted eight first-year starters along with seven division all-stars and four CFL all-stars.
-Following his successful season, Barker was promoted to General Manager & Head Coach and took home the Annus Stukus trophy as the 2010 CFL Coach of the Year.
+Following his successful campaign, Barker was promoted to General Manager & Head Coach and took home the Annis Stukus trophy as the 2010 CFL Coach of the Year.

 Barker’s track record as an evaluator and executive with the Calgary Stampeders is unquestioned.
 He rejoined the Stampeders in 2005 as the club’s General Manager and the team catapulted from its last place finish (4-14) in 2004 to second place in the West with a confident 11-7 record in just one season.
 At the end of 2007, John Hufnagel joined the Stampeders as Head Coach/General Manager and Barker became Senior Vice President, Football Operations/Director, Player Personnel as the club continued to thrive.
 The two worked together to bring the city a Grey Cup title in 2008.
 In all, Barker’s Calgary teams made the post-season in five consecutive seasons from 2005-2009.

-Barker has coached football for more than 30 years.
-He began coaching 10- and 11-year-olds in Arcadia, CA, and is now recognized throughout North America as one of pre-eminent experts in his field.
+Barker first began coaching 10 & 11-year-olds in Arcadia, California, and is now recognized throughout North America as one of pre-eminent experts in his field.
 He is one of the few individuals in U.S. college football history with experience at every level of the NCAA.
 In seven seasons of professional football, he has coached three championship clubs – two Grey Cups and one XFL championship.
 He has worked with some of the finest coaches in the history of the Canadian Football League including Don Matthews and Ray Jauch, the former Head Coach of the Edmonton Eskimos and Saskatchewan Roughriders.

 His full-time coaching career in Canada began in 1996 on the staff of the Montreal Alouettes.
 The Alouettes set a club record for wins that year but lost in the East Division final to the eventual Grey Cup champion Toronto Argonauts.
 In 1997, he was named the Co-Offensive Coordinator and Offensive Line Coach for Toronto and was instrumental in guiding an offence that scored a remarkable 660 points and finished with a 15-3 regular season record.
 In 1999, he was named Head Coach of the Argonauts and finished with a respectable 9-9 regular season record and a playoff berth.